adetokunbo/challengehub.app/_paragraphs/en/contact/01-contact-us.md

 heading:
 ---

-If you'd like to learn how ChallengeHub could be applied to your course, we'll be happy to [help you get started.]({{ site.baseurl }}/quickstart)

-For anything else, please mail us at the address below.
+If you're interested to learn how ChallengeHub could be applied to your course, please send us an email with the following information.

+- Your full name
+- The name of your course
+- Your work email address (ie. name@institute.edu) if you're sending mail from a different address
+- The course website or your personal website (if available)

+Or else just say hi!
+We will be happy to follow up.

 [info@challengehub.app](mailto:info@challengehub.app)

+For any other enquiries, feel free to mail us at the same address.